11.2. User interface description

 • Alias can be changed in the corresponding text string in the table.
 Type a new name in this line, the changes will be saved automatically;

 • Type can be changed in the corresponding drop-down list in the table.
 Select the required data type from the drop-down list - the changes will be saved automatically.
-Please note that the field type depends on the control itself and its properties (for example, the Date and Time control can save only “Date / Time” and “String” values at the time of data collection, but cannot store an “Integer” value).
-For some controls, you can change their properties so that the corresponding data types become available (for example to allow a text field to inout only numeric values — set the “Only numbers” property in the “Properties” menu table and change the data type of the field to “Integer” in the menu table “Data”).
+Please note that the field type depends on the element itself and its properties (for example, the Date and Time element can save only “Date / Time” and “String” values at the time of data collection, but cannot store an “Integer” value).
+For some elements, you can change their properties so that the corresponding data types become available (for example to allow a text field to inout only numeric values — set the “Only numbers” property in the “Properties” menu table and change the data type of the field to “Integer” in the menu table “Data”).

-10.2.9.
+11.2.9.
 “Properties” menu